 My name is Anne Shirley (that’s Anne with an “e”—it looks more distinguished).
 My parents died when I was a few months old, and I lived in foster homes and orphanages in Nova Scotia.
 Then, one day, when I was 11, the orphanage told me that I was to be adopted by a man and a woman on Prince Edward Island.
 I knew that Prince Edward Island was the smallest province in Canada.
 I also knew that it was named in 1799, in honor of the father of Queen Victoria.

 I was so excited!
 I would finally have a family and a home!
 The next day, Mrs. Spencer took me on the ferry from Nova Scotia to Prince Edward Island.
-Then, we took the train from Charlottetown to Avonlea.
-I noticed the soil was a pretty red on Prince Edward Island.
+Then we took the train from Charlottetown to Avonlea.
+I noticed the soil was a pretty red color on Prince Edward Island.
 My hair was also red, so it seemed like fate to me.

 After what seemed forever, a man appeared on the train platform.
 I ran to him and quickly asked, “I suppose you are Mr. Matthew Cuthbert of Green Gables?
 I’m very glad to see you.”